2021 1st Spielberg W Series round: Race

 Alice Powell led the field away from pole position.
 Rookie Belén García went around the outside of 2019 runner-up Beitske Visser at turn 3 on the opening lap and put herself up into the podium places.
+At the back of the field, unseen by TV cameras, Sabré Cook was involved in a minor collision at the first-corner and injured her hip in the process.
 Reigning champion Jamie Chadwick started in a lowly 8th, but fought her way into the top 5 by the end of the first lap – only to be collected by Powell's team-mate Jessica Hawkins at turn 1 and half-spun, dropping her to 16th.
 Scuderia W team-mates Sarah Moore and Belén García then began to fight over second place as Powell skipped away, with García proving her inexperience having first run wide at turn 3 and then having a much larger off at turn 6, rejoining behind Miki Koyama in 9th.
 Koyama was embroiled in a battle with Marta García and Bruna Tomaselli, however the older García's race was curtailed with 10 minutes remaining after mechanical problems - her stranded Puma entry bringing out the safety car.

 Chadwick had failed to make progress through the field after the incident with Hawkins, but a four-minute dash to the flag proved critical.
 Visser and Emma Kimiläinen, who had inherited the battle for 3rd after Belén García's off, collided at turn 3 – resulting in a broken front wing for the Finn and no points for Visser.
 In attempting to avoid the incident, Tomaselli slowed down and was spun by Vittoria Piria, also dropping to the back.
 Kimiläinen did not pit to fix her wing, resulting in a squabble at the back of the top ten – in which Piria collided with Abbie Eaton at the same turn a lap later and the damage to the Italian's car proved terminal.
-Kimiläinen's wing came off the car as she began the final lap, and nearly flew into the path of Sabré Cook.
+Kimiläinen's wing came off the car as she began the final lap, and nearly flew into the path of Cook.

 Powell led the race from start to finish and claimed back-to-back victories after her win in the last round of the 2019 season at Brands Hatch.
 Moore remained a comfortable second and Fabienne Wohlwend avoided all the incidents to finish 3rd having started 9th, however only narrowly beat a recovering Belén García to the line.
 Chadwick meanwhile made up nine spots in the late-race drama to finish in 6th, her worst finish in a points-paying W Series race.
 Jessica Hawkins had finished in 5th on the road, but was demoted to 16th and the last classified finisher after her incident with Chadwick earned her a 30-second penalty.